pleuratpllana/archeo-base/README.md

 ## Responsibilities

 - **Web/UI Design:** Created the user interface and overall design for the website.
-- **Conversion to fully functional:** Transformed design concepts into a live, functional website.
+- **Conversion to fully functional website:** Transformed design concepts into a live, functional website.
-- **Frontend development:** Implemented the front-end code, including HTML, CSS, and JavaScript.
+- **Frontend development:** Implemented the front-end code, including HTML, CSS & JavaScript.
 - **Ensure Responsiveness:** Ensured the website is fully responsive and optimized for various devices and screen sizes.

 ## Technologies Used